1ux/DCF77Decode/README.md

 The debug output should be updated every second.
 If the output is irregular, adjust the antenna until it is.
 If your microcontroller never records the bit string, you have a hardware problem.
-To find the entry to the DCF77 string, the library waits until the started minute is over.
-Then the bit string is recorded, which consists of the 59 bits mentioned above.
+To find the start of the DCF77 string, the library waits until the started minute has elapsed.
+Then it records the bit string, which consists of the 59 bits mentioned above.

-As a last resort, you can experiment with the following defines in the basic_dcf77.h, if the reception does not provide a plausible bit sequence:
+As a last resort, you can experiment with the following definitions in basic_dcf77.h if the reception does not provide a plausible bit sequence:

 ```C
 #define BIT_0_DURATION 130000